knative/community/GOVERNANCE.md

 The [Knative Steering Committee](./STEERING-COMMITTEE.md) is responsible for the general health of the Knative community.
-Responsibilities include maintaining the governance framework, code of conduct, community meetings, communication paltforms, and test resources.
+Responsibilities include maintaining the governance framework, code of conduct, community meetings, communication platforms, and test resources.

 ## Trademarks

-The [Knative Trademark Committee](./TRADEMARK-COMMITTEE.md) is responsible for managment, licensing, and conformance verification, including the definition of what "Knative" is and the definition and rules for usage of derived marks.
+The [Knative Trademark Committee](./TRADEMARK-COMMITTEE.md) is responsible for managment, licensing, and conformance verification of the Knative trademark, including the definition of what "Knative" is and the definition and rules for usage of derived marks.

 ## Technology and Software Implementation